itversity/data-engineering-on-gcp/09 Integration of Dataproc and Google BigQuery.md

     app.py
 ```

-Here are the instructions to submit Spark Job using cluster mode.
+Here are the instructions to submit the same Spark Job using cluster mode.
 ```shell
 spark-submit \
     --master yarn \